lmcduffie80/eyp-static/GOOGLE_CALENDAR_SETUP.md

 3. Select "Settings and sharing"
 4. Scroll down to "Integrate calendar"
 5. Copy the "Calendar ID" (usually looks like an email address)

+**For Public Calendars:**
+- Make sure "Make available to public" is enabled in Calendar Settings > "Access permissions"
+- Or share the calendar via "Share with specific people" and set access level

+**For Private Calendars:**
+- You'll need to use OAuth 2.0 authentication instead of API key
+- Or make the calendar publicly readable (see above)

 ### 3. Configure Vercel Environment Variables